Stadia adds Borderlands 3 and Dragon Ball Xenoverse 2 - 9to5Google

 You’ll be able to manufacture mayhem with up to three other friends online.
 Join your fellow Vault Hunters in a colorful, chaotic, action-packed world stuffed with loot.
 Purchase Borderlands 3 in your Stadia app and you’ll be playing within moments across your supported devices.

 The last game that should be coming to Stadia this year is Tom Clancy’s Ghost Recon Breakpoint.
 It takes advantage of Stadia exclusive feature Stream Connect to “monitor the screens of up to three teammates.”
+[Update 12/18: The game hit the Stadia Store at 9AM on the dot versus yesterday’s slightly delayed launch for the two titles.]
 It sees similar Pro discounts:

 - Tom Clancy’s Ghost Recon Breakpoint for $30.00 USD (50% off)